User1166/fuelbot/README.md

 # fuelbot
-robot and fuel detection eith one simple script
+robot and fuel detection with one simple script